blackbird71SR/Hello-World/README.md

 AutoIt is a freeware automation language for Microsoft Windows.
 In its earliest release, the software was primarily intended to create automation scripts for Microsoft Windows programs but has since grown to include enhancements in both programming language design and overall functionality.

+- [x] **Bash**

+Bash is a command processor that typically runs in a text window where the user types commands that cause actions.
+Bash can also read and execute commands from a file, called a shell script.

 - [x] **BASIC**

 BASIC is a family of general-purpose, high-level programming languages whose design philosophy emphasizes ease of use.
 In 1964, John G. Kemeny and Thomas E. Kurtz designed the original BASIC language at Dartmouth College.
 They wanted to enable students in fields other than science and mathematics to use computers.